Autism / Asperger Syndrome

 Centerville, MA 02632

 Online.
-1300 members.
+1400+ members.
 Founded 1997.
-Opportunity for families and professionals to discuss the unique aspects of supporting a person who is dually diagnosed with Down syndrome and autism, autism-spectrum disorder, or pervasive developmental disorder.
+Opportunity for families and professionals to discuss the unique aspects of supporting a person who is dually diagnosed with Down syndrome and autism-spectrum disorder.

 Online.
 15,000+ members.
 Founded 1998.
 Discussion forum for parents of children on the autism spectrum who are avoiding gluten and casein and other substances in their children's diets.